International Foundation Year - Law and Social Sciences

 Overview

-The International Foundation Year (IFY), during your program you will develop subject-specific knowledge with a strong focus on improving your academic English language skills in preparation for studying at university.
-You will study this course for one year and after successful completion receive a level 3 award and can then progress to year one of your chosen university degree course.
+The International Foundation Year (IFY), during your programme, you will develop subject-specific knowledge with a strong focus on improving your academic English language skills in preparation for studying at university.
+You will study this course for one year and, after successful completion, receive a level 3 award and can then progress to year one of your chosen university degree course.

-The IFY is a level 3 foundation year that is an equivalent qualification to A levels, upon successful completion, you will continue to the first year of your chosen degree at the University of Bradford.
+The IFY is a level 3 foundation year that is equivalent to qualification to A levels.
+Upon successful completion, you will continue to the first year of your chosen degree at the University of Bradford.

-To join this course you will need to have successfully completed high school or equivalent and meet the English language requirements.
-We offer Pre-sessional English which is a 6 or 12-week extension course for those who may not yet meet the required English language standards for direct entry to our pathways:
+To join this course, you must have successfully completed high school or equivalent and meet the English language requirements.
+We offer additional English support as part of your pathway.

 Key Information